-University Graduate Council Council of Graduate Students Academic Council Board of Trustees Revision effective November 4, 2002 November 17, 2002 February 25, 2003 April 11, 2003 April 11, 2003
+University Graduate Council November 4, 2002

+Council of Graduate Students November 17, 2002

+Academic Council February 25, 2003

+Board of Trustees April 11, 2003

+Revision effective April 11, 2003

 MSSR Medical Student Rights and Responsibilities

 The Medical Student Rights and Responsibilities, was approved by the MSU Board of Trustees on June 6, 1986 and revised in 2006.
 This document applies to medical students enrolled in the College of Human Medicine, the College of Osteopathic Medicine, and the College of Veterinary Medicine.
 The MSRR closely parallels the Graduate Student Rights and Responsibilities, but contains provisions designed for the special circumstances of medical students.